Fresh Cut, Local Christmas Trees for Sale

 This tree has the second-longest needle after the Norway pine, about 4 inches long.
 The needles are soft and grow in bunches of five.
 The soft needles and branches make decorating a challenge, use lightweight decorations.

-Using tree preserve in the water will extend the freshness and the indoor life of your tree.
+- Use tree preserve in the water will extend the freshness and the indoor life of your tree.